intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAzure/README.md

 * libcrypto
 * libssl

 These will already be installed if you are using the OS that was shipped with the UP Squared\* Grove\* IoT Development Kit.
 Otherwise you need to install them via apt-get.

+apt-get install libssl-dev

 ## Plug in your sensor
 Connect the Grove Rotary Angle Sensor to pin **A0** on the Grove Pi+